 Hyperhidrosis (sweating).
 Causes of increased sweating, diagnosis and treatment of the causes of pathology

-Excessive underarm sweating is thought to be a problem resulting from overactive apocrine glands.
-This pathological condition is commonly called hyperhidrosis, which brings a considerable amount of discomfort to a person's life.
-Attacks of sweating can disturb not only as a result of exercise and in stressful situations, but also at rest and during coolness.
+Excessive sweating under the arms is considered a problem resulting from overactivity of the apocrine glands.
+This pathological condition is commonly called hyperhidrosis, which brings a considerable amount of discomfort to a person’s life.
+Attacks of sweating can be bothersome not only as a result of exercise and stressful situations, but also at rest and during cool weather.

-A considerable number of people are interested in what can be done so that the armpits do not sweat and what remedies for hyperhidrosis from folk sources are really effective.
-It is with these questions that we will now try to deal with.
+A considerable number of people are interested in what can be done to prevent armpits from sweating and what folk remedies for hyperhidrosis are really effective.
+It is these questions that we will try to sort out now.

 Causes of hyperhidrosis

-Sweating is considered a physiological process that helps to avoid overheating of the body and helps to carry out thermoregulation.
-In addition, toxic substances are removed from the body with the help of sweat - this helps to unload the organs of the excretory system.
+Sweating is considered a physiological process that helps prevent the body from overheating and helps with thermoregulation.
+In addition, with the help of sweat, toxic substances are removed from the body - this helps to relieve the organs of the excretory system.

-Excessive sweating causes not only excess moisture, but also an unpleasant odor that appears as a result of the multiplication of bacteria, because sweat is a breeding ground for them.
-When we sweat, irritation can occur that provokes the formation of skin diseases.
+Excessive sweating causes not only excess moisture, but also an unpleasant odor that appears as a result of the proliferation of bacteria, because sweat is a nutrient medium for them.
+When we sweat, irritation may appear, which can lead to skin diseases.

 A person may sweat due to: